mpsylvan/horizon-city/README.md

+# City events app leveraging Google Calendar API

--Feature 1: Filter Events by City
+# Feature 1: Filter Events by City

 Scenario 1 : When user hasn’t searched for a city, show upcoming events from all cities.